 Figure 1.
-The History of the World Conqueror [4] Figure 2.
-The Secret History of the Mongols [5]
+[4] Figure 2.
+[5].

 In these excerpts, we can see completely new facts about history, about the creation of a powerful Mongolian state.
 As a historian students we have to obtain this information from different sites and books.
 However, if we had that information in the university program, where it contains historical books from different languages, we will be able to get more records and possibilities to enrich our knowledge.